bali voa

 In short, yes.
 All children will need a visa on arrival to enter Bali regardless of their age.

 If you’re looking for a longer stay in Bali or Indonesia, consider looking into the B211A Visa.
-This allows up to 6 month in the country and is a fairly straightforward process.
+This allows up to 6 month in Indonesia and is a fairly straightforward process.